CommandShiftHQ/be-northwind-mysql/README.md

 docker run -d -p 3307:3306 --name northwind -e MYSQL_ROOT_PASSWORD=supersecret mcrcodes/northwind:m1
 ```

+Please ignore the `MYSQL_ROOT_PASSWORD` environment variable we passed above.

 ### Accessing the database

-You can connect `MySQL` to this version of the database with the following settings:
+You can connect `MySQL Workbench` or any other DB GUI to this version of the database with the following settings:

 ```
 - Username: user